jameslrivera/CICD-Pipeline-Lab/README.md

 ## 3. Kubernetes

 Docker runs one container.
-Kubernetes runs and supervises many of them across machines — it keeps a set number alive, health-checks them, restarts what hangs, and enforces security and network rules on every pod.
+Kubernetes runs and supervises many of them across machines.
+It keeps a set number alive, health-checks them, restarts what hangs, and enforces security and network rules on every pod.
+This is an integral part of any Software Development Pipeline because it adds redundancy and reduces application downtime.

-I used **kind** (Kubernetes IN Docker) to run a three-node cluster locally: one control-plane and two workers, each one a Docker container.
+For this project I used **kind** (Kubernetes IN Docker) to run a three-node cluster locally: one control-plane and two workers, each one a Docker container.

 <img width="1160" height="375" alt="Screenshot 2026-08-12 at 6 56 36 PM" src="https://github.com/user-attachments/assets/25211f6e-67e1-437e-942b-88bbfd4836e4" />